Ph.D. in Public Policy Program Admissions

 4. Current resume or CV: Upload your current resume or CV here.
 The system will only accept documents that are in PDF format.
 You should include your name and page number on each page of your resume.

-5. Statement of Purpose Essay: Your essay should also be uploaded to your file online using the same method described for the resume/CV.
-Do not submit your essay using the ApplyTexas.org application.
+5. Statement of Purpose Essay: Your essay should be uploaded to your online file using the same method described for the resume/CV.
+Do not submit your essay using the ApplyTexas.org application form.
 A document in standard essay format is required.
 There are no specific, strict formatting requirements (font, length, spacing, etc.), but please try to keep it under the equivalent of three double-spaced pages in normal 12-point font.

 6. A proposed program of study of no more than 2 single-spaced pages identifying specific areas of research, potential dissertation topics, types of courses that would fit into your overall plan, and the works of individual professors that seem most relevant to your policy interests; uploaded by applicant.
 Upload this document in PDF format to your file using the links posted above.